 Ontario is poised to launch more than 20 targeted blitzes across the province, beginning next month.Ministry of Labour employment standards officers will visit food services, construction sites, retail stores, and mines looking for potential violations of Ontario’s employment standards and occupational health and safety laws.

-The safety blitzes are part of the province’s enforcement strategy to increase compliance with the
+The safety blitzes are part of the province’s enforcement strategy to increase compliance with the Employment Standards Act and the Occupational Health and Safety Act.

 “Every worker has the right to work in a healthy, safe, and fair workplace.
 Targeted blitz programs like these increase awareness, compliance and overall safety among workers and employers throughout the province,” Minister of Labour Kevin Flynn said in the news release.